Abhinav0504/Smile_Mouth_Detection/README.md

 # Facial Understanding

-Facial understanding project for Kodak Alaris
+Facial understanding project in C++ for Kodak Alaris